ahsieh53632/tyot/README.md

 Type 中央路 for the street name
 Currently we only have data for the dates 20200532 and 20200530
 ```
-then, click submit and you should get the image of the person, and what he/she threw, in a table format
+then, click submit and you should get the image of the person, and the image of the garbage that was dumped
 https://ahsieh53632.github.io/tyotsite/